RigoBlock/rigoblock-website/_project/05_principles.md

 - **Safety First**

-  Every transaction is simulated and validated before execution.
-NAV Shield blocks any action that would drain a vault.
+  Every transaction is simulated and validated before settlement.
+NAV Shield blocks any action that would drain a vault — even for fully autonomous agents.

 - **Open by Default**

-  Anyone can deploy a vault, delegate to an agent, or build on the protocol.
+  Anyone can deploy an agent-compatible vault, delegate to an AI agent, or build on the protocol.
 No gatekeepers, no approvals.

 - **Full Transparency**